The art of combining tea & food

 Green tea for fish and light flavors

-Green tea, such as Sencha or Jasmine tea, has a fresh flavour that makes it an excellent partner for fish dishes and sushi.
+Green tea, such as Sencha or Jasmine tea, has a fresh flavor that makes it an excellent partner for fish dishes and sushi.
 The mild umami profile of green tea highlights the delicate flavors of sushi without overwhelming them.
-But there's no truth in the saying that green teas only go well with Asian food.
-A Japanese tea can bring out the fishy flavour in a sushi dish or just as easily replace the champagne in a poached sole.
+But there’s no saying that green teas only go well with Asian food.
+A Japanese tea can bring out the fishy flavor in a sushi dish or just as easily replace the champagne in a poached sole.

 Many of the green teas also elevate desserts to completely new dimensions, such as Sencha for panna cotta or cream cake and Jasmine tea for light chocolate.
 For those who make their own ice cream, green tea can be delicious in a sorbet or ice cream.
 Replace some of the liquid in the recipe with brewed green tea (brewed in cream milk if it's ice cream, or water if it's a sorbet) and discover new flavor dimensions!

-Tip: Serve a cup of Sencha to a fresh sushi plate for a tasty but light combination.
+Tip: Serve a cup Sencha to a fresh sushi plate for a tasty but light combination.

 Matcha goes incredibly well in most sweets.
-Try flavouring soft and hard cakes, cheesecake or why not ice cream with matcha - for a fresh green colour and a mild tea flavour.
-Even breakfast porridge or smoothies get an extra boost with a teaspoon of matcha included!
+Try flavoring soft and hard cakes, cheesecake or why not ice cream with matcha - for a fresh green color and a mild tea flavor.
+Even breakfast porridge or smoothies get an extra boost with a teaspoon of matcha in!

-Tip: Mix Matcha with flake salt for a beautiful and flavourful matcha salt.
+Tip: Mix Match with flake salt for a beautiful and flavorful matcha salt.
 Perfect to sprinkle over grilled fish, chicken or steamed vegetables.

 Black tea for spicy dishes